carwash/arkhack2014/README.md

 # ArkHack 2014

-Three scripts to connect Swedish runic inscriptions in [FMIS][] with literature written about them from [Libris][], using linked data; intended to enrich [K-samsök][]'s user-generated content.
+Three scripts to connect Swedish runic inscriptions in [SOCH][] with literature written about them from [Libris][], using linked data; intended to enrich [SOCH][]'s user-generated content.
 Written in brief moments here and there during the [Swedish National Heritage Board][RAÄ]'s [ArkHack 2.0][] in Umeå, April 2014.

 ---

 ([Skip to the end…](#output))

-The idea was to produce linked data connecting runic inscriptions to the literature describing them, for the user-generated content part of [K-samsök][].
-There are five main sources of data required for this:
+The idea was to produce linked data connecting runic inscriptions to the literature describing them, for the user-generated content part of [SOCH][].
+There are four main sources of data required for this:

-1. [K-samsök][], which assigns Swedish monuments URIs and harvests metadata about them from, among other sources…
+1. [SOCH][], which assigns Swedish monuments and artefacts URIs and harvests metadata about them from, among a variety of sources;
-1. …[FMIS][], which uniquely identifies ancient monuments using a numeric id (used by K-samsök when minting its URIs);
 1. [Libris][], which maintains URIs for literary objects;
 1. [Svensk runbibliografi][SRB], which contains bibliographic information about works concerning runic inscriptions.
 For our purposes, we're interested in these works' Libris URIs, and the runic signa of the inscriptions they're about;
-1. [Samnordisk runtextdatabas][SRDB], which contain masses of useful information about Scandinavian runic inscriptions but is interesting here only insomuch as it allows us to create a mapping between Swedish inscriptions' runic signa (which Svensk runbibliografi uses) and their numeric FMIS-ids (which K-samsök uses).
-This enables us to connect FMIS objects in K-samsök to Libris URIs from Svensk runbibliografi.
+1. [Samnordisk runtextdatabas][SRDB], which contain masses of useful information about Scandinavian runic inscriptions but is interesting here only insomuch as it allows us to create a mapping between Swedish inscriptions' runic signa (which Svensk runbibliografi uses) and their SOCH URIs).
+This enables us to connect monuments and artefacts in SOCH to Libris URIs from Svensk runbibliografi.

-The resulting scripts assume the admittedly unlikely scenario that you have a copy of Samnordisk runtextdatabas mapped to a structured, normalised relational database that you can query to get a list of all runic signa and their corresponding K-samsök URIs.
-Creating such a database is [left as an exercise for the reader](http://www.runinskrifter.net/), but without one these scripts are unlikely to be of much use unless you can provide the signa-to-FMIS/URI mapping by other means.
+The resulting scripts assume the admittedly unlikely scenario that you have a copy of Samnordisk runtextdatabas mapped to a structured, normalised relational database that you can query to get a list of all runic signa and their corresponding SOCH URIs.
+Creating such a database is [left as an exercise for the reader](http://www.runinskrifter.net/), but without one these scripts are unlikely to be of much use unless you can provide the signa-to-URI mapping by other means.
 Consequently, the final output of these scripts – [the interesting part!](#output) – is also provided here, so you don't actually have to run them yourself. :)

 ## `runlit-fetch.pl`